renovate-bot/khulnasoft-lab-_-ai-assist/docs/connect_to_gcp_in_ci.md

 ## Setup

-Here is how to setup service account, workload identity pool/provider and IAM permissions in a GCP project:
+Here is how to set up service account, workload identity pool/provider and IAM permissions in a GCP project:

 Create a service account: